KabirBose/DSA-Route-Optimization/README.md

 After the program is running, you can simply follow the prompts that the program requires to test it out.

 # Credits
-Ontario Tech University - Al Maruf
+Ontario Tech University - Professor Al Maruf